betaglot/plantabeta/docs/dev/OpenSource.md

 ## Open Minded

 - Having an open mind is important to open source projects.
-It doesn't matter who created or developed an idea, it only matters if the idea is good for PutPlant.
+It doesn't matter who created or developed an idea, it only matters if the idea is good for Put(Plant).

 - Python